11 Top-Rated Resorts in San Juan, Puerto Rico

 Accommodation: San Juan Marriott Resort & Stellaris Casino

-The massive San Juan Marriott Resort & Stellaris Casino is an institution in San Juan, Puerto Rico.
+The massive San Juan Marriott Resort is an institution in San Juan.
 The iconic, high-end hotel has 527 rooms, all with private balconies.
 Guests arrive at the bright, modern resort, located right on Ashford Avenue, which is the main artery of the Condado neighborhood.

 The rooms are bright and sleek, with floor-to-ceiling sliding doors that look out over popping Caribbean waters.
 White linens are offset by colorful throw pillows and the occasional accent wall.